bdo6/hcde438cheatsheets/terminal.md

 - `git branch -M main`: make a branch called "main"
 - `git push -u origin main`: push to github.com
    - after the first push, you can simple type `git push`

+**delete the local git data**
+(You can do this after cloning somebode else's repo)
+- `rm -rf .git` (all git data is stored in a folder called .git)

+**change the github remote origin**
+(You can switch the remote, if you cloned somebody else's repo)
+- `git remote set-url origin https://github.com/USERNAME/REPOSITORY.git`
+- `git remote -v` (to check the remote origin)

 ### firebase